Dr. McNinja: I don't know? Because life is crazy?!

 - Durarara!! can be like this at times; while there is a little surprise at the existence of the headless motorcyclist Celty, Shizuo's superhuman strength is considered, at worst, an interesting character quirk.
 Simon's almost equal strength isn't even that.

-- Axis Powers Hetalia: Besides the Anthropomorphic Personifications of countries walking around, you have aliens, mythical creatures visible only to certain countries, and other sorts of weirdness.
+- Hetalia: Axis Powers: Besides the Anthropomorphic Personifications of countries walking around, you have aliens, mythical creatures visible only to certain countries, and other sorts of weirdness.
 And yet life goes on as normal for most of the human race.

 - Love Hina definitely falls into this, as characters using robots, magic, etc. is hardly noticable.
 Even when Keitaro's ability to withstand severe physical abuse is revealed to be some form of nigh-indestructability, it's not given much more than a shrug; people generally are just mildly impressed by it.